john-zou/coder-community/backend/src/auth/README.md

 - (3) Exchange user's code for JWT with Social provider
   - This is handled by `AuthController` from `auth/auth.controller.ts`
 - (4) Create CoderCommunity JWT (different from GitHub/Google JWT) and send to Front End
-  - This will be handled by `AuthService` from `auth/auth.service.ts`
+  - This is handled by `AuthService` from `auth/auth.service.ts`
 - (4a) Creates new CoderCommunity account in MongoDB for user if user is new
-  - This will be handled by `UserService` (which does not exist at this time)
+  - This will be handled by `UserService`

 Front End (e.g. `<LoginGithub />` Component)